Chiogros/corporate-marp-theme/README.md

 Special slide layouts can be enabled using classes:
 ```md
 ---

 <!-- _class: <class-name> -->

 # Your slide title
 ```

 Here are some of them:
-- `first` slide of your presentation, with right sided image and SE logo, title, subtitle, date, author
+- `first` slide of your presentation, with right sided image and company logo, title, subtitle, date, author
   ```md
   <!-- _class: first -->